vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 Provide a name for the installed package and select the version that you want to install.
 You can customize your installation by entering the user-configurable values in YAML format under the Overlay YAML option.

-An example yaml for customizing contour installation is shown below.
+An example YAML file for customizing the installation of Contour follows.

 <!-- /* cSpell:disable */ -->
 ```yaml